-v) For that, at any rate, the impugned judgment is liable to be reviewed.
+v) For that, at any rate the impugned judgment is liable to be reviewed.

-It is, therefore, respectfully prayed that, the Hon'ble Tribunal may be pleased to admit the review application, call for the records, issue notices to the opposite party and after hearing the parties review the judgment and order dated 01-04-97 in O.A.
-No. 138/95 passed by the Hon'ble Tribunal.
+It is, therefore, respectfully prayed that , the Hon'ble Tribunal may be pleased to admit this ~~mtti~~ Review petition/ application call for the records, issue notices to the opposite parties and after hearing the parties review the judgment and order dated 01-04-97 in O.A.
+No. 141/95 passed by the Hon'ble Tribunal.

 Further, it is prayed that, pending final disposal of the Review application the operation of the impugned judgment and order dated 01-04-97 passed in O.A.
-No. 138/95 may kindly be stayed.
+No. 141/95 may ~~be~~ kindly be stayed.